ems-project/EMSCoreBundle/doc/contentTypes/views.md

 A view where you can schedule your object

 ## Criteria view
-A view where we can massively content types having criteria
+A view where we can massively edit content types having criteria

 ## DataLink view
 > Manipulate the choices in a data link of this content type.